vertuoza/compose-tailscale/ephemeral-environments-api/README.md

 - [API Reference](./docs/api-reference.md): Detailed information about the API endpoints
 - [GitHub Actions Integration Guide](./docs/github-actions-integration.md): How to integrate with GitHub Actions
-- [Setup Guide](./docs/setup-guide.md): How to set up the PR Environment API Server
+- [Setup Guide](./docs/setup-guide.md): How to set up the Ephemeral Environments API Server

 ## License